kentshaffer/module-1-challenge/README.md

 * Bug fixed so that page jumped to 'search engine optimization' section when nav bar link in the header is clicked.
 * Semantic elements added to the HTML source code.
 * CSS elements consolidated and combined where possible to make the style sheet more readable and concise.
+* Comments added to CSS style page to make navigation and future edits easier.

 ## Deployed application: (https://kentshaffer.github.io/module-1-challenge/)